-Besides giving the classic roast chicken recipe an oriental twist, I’ve also butterflied the bird, allowing it to cook more evenly and keeping the meat moist and juicy.
+Besides giving the classic roast chicken recipe an oriental twist, this recipe from my favorite YouTube chef also suggests to butterfly the bird, allowing it to cook more evenly and keeping the meat moist and juicy.
 The accompanying homemade gravy made from the chicken bones and drippings, infused with a touch of coconut milk is the perfect addition to this dish.

 1 whole chicken (approx. 1.2 kg)

 Galangal / blue ginger – 8 to 10 slices